 The increased freedom and influence of women wasn’t restricted to the nobility and political spheres only.
 There were even Gladiator women (a great scandal), not to mention the Roman female goddesses and of course numerous prostitutes whether as a collective corporation or individually with varying degrees of fame and who’s names remain scratched on walls – some even in open electoral support of this or the other politician.

 Famous Roman Women

-A few highly influential Roman women have been written about in other articles, for example in treating the highly critical period of Roman history which was the civil wars we cannot omit the role played by women who were related to either Augustus or Mark Antony: Fulvia, Octavia (sister of emperor Augustus and wife of Mark Anthony) and Cleopatra.
+A few highly influential Roman women have been written about in other articles: In treating the highly critical period of the civil wars we cannot forget the role played by the partners of Augustus or Mark Antony: Fulvia, Octavia and Cleopatra.

 Fulvia in particular might be remembered for being the ultimate cause of Cicero’s assassination and for striking pins through his dead tongue.
 But this is a superficial detail and her impact on Roman politics went far deeper than her hair pins.
 Cleopatra hardly needs introduction whilst the quiet and demure Octavia actually turned out to be mother in law to Tiberius, great-grandmother of Caligula (and of Agrippina the Younger, described below), and great grandmother of Emperor Nero.
 Not bad!